KeithDonaldson/ArchSimDB/README.md

 You should now see a table for every field/stat chosen, with rows representing workloads and columns representing configurations.

-#### Setting: Baseline Column
+##### Compare Settings

-This option set all data in the table relative to the chosen column.
+**Baseline Column**: This option set all data in the table relative to the chosen column.

-#### Setting: Download as CSV

-This option takes the data from the tables and outputs it as downloadable CSV file.
+**Download as CSV**: This option takes the data from the tables and outputs it as downloadable CSV file.
 You can then use the data in a Spreadsheet program.

-#### Setting: Get Permalink

-Should you wish to save the page for later use, you can get a permalink here that can be used at any time.
+**Get Permalink**: Should you wish to save the page for later use, you can get a permalink here that can be used at any time.

-#### Setting: Generate Chart

-This allows you to view the data as a chart, with x-axis as workload and y-axis as value.
+**Generate Chart**: This allows you to view the data as a chart, with x-axis as workload and y-axis as value.

 1. Choose the stat to generate a chart for
 2. Choose the type of graph to generate